 Step 2: Deposit Funds

 You can put money into your account by clicking “Deposit," which is located at the top-right corner of your screen.
 You’ll have access to several banking methods, including credit card and PayPal.
 The minimum deposit is $5.
 The best part is that your money is instantly reflected in your balance following your deposit.

-New signups can also take advantage of the DraftKings bet $5, win $200 promo.
-This promotion instantly provides $200 in free bets once you deposit and place a $5 bet on any NFL or college football game.
+New signups can also take advantage of the DraftKings promo.
+This promotion instantly provides $150 in bonus bets once you deposit and place a $5 bet on any game.